 And it is a battle you may well lose.

 In this, education is a massive tool.
 Respectable and acceptable use of the Internet should form a core part of your children’s technological development.
-Past a certain age, there are likely other things you really should be discussing with them too.
+Past a certain age, there are likely other things you really should be discussing with them too, especially given the glorification of hacking in entertainment, giving rise to the popularity of hacking among kids and teens.
 Prohibition has never solved a problem, but has certainly created plenty more, and curious mind will remain so — just without the education to go alongside it.